Best Commercial Real Estate Assets to Invest in During a Recession

 There are no new supply options for mobile home parks because of the tight regulations.

-In contrast, 350,000 new units of apartment buildings were constructed last year, making it clear that there's a never-ending supply of new competition in this segment.
+In contrast, 350,000 new units of apartment buildings loans were constructed last year, making it clear that there's a never-ending supply of new competition in this segment.

 In contrast, mobile home parks decreased (as some were converted into other uses).